Ingrid Olava

 Ingrid Olava Brænd Eriksen (known as Ingrid Olava, born 18 March 1981) is a Norwegian singer, musician and actress, best known for her debut single "Only Just Begun" from 2007 and as a backup singer for Madrugada.
 After hearing her live performance, EMI Music Norway invited her to play in a studio, and later signed her.

 Early life

-Brænd Eriksen grew up in Lillehammer, where she began to play on a piano in the neighbor's basement, eventually teaching herself the song "Do-Re-Mi" from The Sound of Music.
+Ingrid Olava Brænd Eriksen grew up in Lillehammer, where she began to play on a piano in the neighbor's basement, eventually teaching herself the song "Do-Re-Mi" from The Sound of Music.
 She names Trond-Viggo Torgersen and Billy Joel as some of her first musical influences.
 She went on to play with the local Ten Sing, and became a regular performer at the Felix rock cafe in Lillehammer, where she was exposed to alternative rock and punk.
 At 21, she landed a major role in the NRK television drama series Det Tredje Tegnet.